 |

-Change the plastic material with high viscosity or doping |
+Change the plastic material with a high viscosity one or adjust with a suitable filler

 Bubbles

-How do bubbles happen in plastic?
+How Do Bubbles Form in plastic?

-When the mold cavity fills up, it is possible that the flow of the plastic is too quick and air cannot escape quickly enough from the mold.
+When the mold cavity fills up, it is possible that the flow of the plastic is too quick and air can’t escape quickly enough from the mold.
 When this happens, bubbles can form in the materials.
-Some examples are pictured below:

 The bubbles in the first picture are ones from the vacuum vesicle and the other is small bubbles in the plastic.
 The reasons and improving method of the plastic with bubbles in the below table:

-1. Backpressure is low or the melt tempereture is too high. |
+Back pressure is low or the melt temperature is too high

-3. The screw rotate speed or the injection speed is too fast. |
+The screw rotation speed or the injection speed is too fast

-Decrease the speed of the screw or the injection pressure |
+Decrease the speed of the screw or the injection pressure

-Decrease the size of gate or change the shape of gate |
+Decrease the size of gate or use a different shape